 Richard J. Doren is a partner in Gibson, Dunn & Crutcher’s Los Angeles office and a member of the firm’s Executive Committee.
 Mr. Doren has extensive experience in complex civil litigation across a variety of practice areas.
 He has tried cases in state and federal courts around the country and has argued appeals in numerous appellate courts.
-He also has extensive experience with class actions and mass actions.

 Recent representative matters include: